ComputeCanada/magic_castle/docs/README.md

 ```

 **Post build modification effect**: destruction of the corresponding volumes and attachments,
 and creation of new empty volumes and attachments.
-If an no instance with a corresponding tag
+If no instance with a corresponding tag
 exist following modifications, the volumes will be deleted.

 ### 4.9 public_keys